finfet/passterm/README.md

 Tested on Linux, macOS, and Windows.

-Functions on windows use the new, official windows crate instead of the older winapi crate.
+Functions on windows use the windows api directly without relying on large crates like windows-sys or winapi.

 Example: Get a password